CookEat help

 Plan

 Plan is where you build your own meal plans and discover plans from other creators.
-Organise breakfast, lunch, dinner, and snacks across the week with a drag-and-drop grid, then save your week as a reusable plan.
+Organise breakfast, lunch, dinner, and snacks across the week with a drag-and-drop grid.

 The weekly grid